 I love enjoying a good muffin with a nice, warm cup of herbal coffee at any time of the day.
-If it’s on lazy Sunday afternoon at my mom’s house with us girls–my sister, nieces, and sometimes sisters-in-law–having our weekly girl talk catch up session, it’s even better.
+If it’s on a lazy Sunday afternoon at my mom’s house with us girls–my sister, nieces, and sometimes sisters-in-law–having our weekly girl talk catch-up session, it’s even better.

 When I tried this chocolate chip muffin recipe out on them recently, it was very well-received.
 They loved the perfectly sweet and chocolatey flavor and felt inspired that these vegan muffins are much lower in fat than traditional chocolate chip muffins.

 You’ll love these vegan chocolate chip muffins because they’re…